A CSOs guide to choosing an appropriate VPN solution

 SSL VPNs are increasingly more common for organizations that prefer to avoid installation on the client and that have workforces that commonly need access via mobile devices.
 To connect remotely, users just need a Java-capable browser and an Internet connection.
 After visiting a URL, they authenticate with a user name and password and then select from various options for network access and applications.

-Rake Narang: What critical factors should CSOs consider when choosing an appropriate VPN solution?
+Info Security PG: What critical factors should CSOs consider when choosing an appropriate VPN solution?

 Klaus Brandstaetter: The selection process should be based on the reasons why an organization needs a remote access solution.
 An IPsec VPN makes the most sense if the CSO envisions a fixed connection to branch offices.
 This entails employees giving access rights to their devices for installation.
 On the other hand, an SSL-VPN is ideal if IT teams want greater flexibility and prefer to keep IT time and expenses down.
 Central administration makes this possible and doesn’t require installation or administrator rights on the employees’ end device.